endlesspint8/endlesspint8.github.io/night-night/index.md

 _Consumer Society Reader_
 _The Origins of Totalitarianism_ (hold over)
 _Collapse of Complex Societies_ (hold over, PDF)

+_The Broken Road_, Patrick Leigh Fermor
+_A World Without Why_
+_Thirteen Ways of Looking at a Black Man_

 |	title	|	author	|	media	|	alibi	|